Pre-residence online work: July 8-20, 2024

 The National Weather Service Training Center (NWSTC) will host the residential portion of the course.
 NWSTC is one of the best equipped meteorological training facilities in the world.
 It has computerized weather information systems found in NWS forecast offices, satellite and weather radar display systems, and is outfitted with classrooms, laboratories, and a full staff of instructors and support personnel.
 NWSTC is collocated with the NWS Central Region Headquarters and the Aviation Weather Center (AWC) which is responsible for commercial and private aviation forecasting for the entire United States.

 Participants will be expected to stay in hotel accommodations arranged by the AMS, as the course will be intensive and will involve several evening meetings.
 Informal interaction among participants during meals and evenings will be an integral component of the course.

 Participants should attend without families as their presence is likely to detract from full participation.
 No support will be provided for dependents.

-Participants who complete all course requirements, including the submission of a follow-up report on their peer-training session, will earn three semester hours of graduate credit in EAS 514: Selected Topics in Atmospheric Studies through the California University of Pennsylvania.
+Participants who complete all course requirements, including the submission of a follow-up report on their peer-training session, will earn three semester hours of graduate credit in ATMS 5014: Selected Topics in Atmospheric Sciences through Pennsylvania Western University.

-Credit will be awarded upon successful course completion and may be applied to a post-baccalaureate certificate from California University's School of Graduate Studies and Research.
+Credit will be awarded upon successful course completion and may be applied to a university post-baccalaureate certificate.

-All completed applications should be submitted by March 27, 2020.
-Initial notification of workshop awards and alternates will be made via email.
+All completed applications should be submitted by March 22, 2024.
+Initial notification of course awards and alternates will be made via email in April 2024.

-In selecting individuals for participation and otherwise in the administration of this workshop, the AMS will not discriminate on the basis of race, gender, religion, national origin, age, disability, sexual orientation, marital status, and status as a Vietnam Era or disabled veteran.
+In selecting individuals for participation and otherwise in the administration of this course, the AMS will not discriminate on the basis of race, gender, religion, national origin, age, disability, sexual orientation, marital status, and status as a Military veteran.

-Questions regarding Project Atmosphere 2020 should be directed to [email protected].
+Questions regarding Project Atmosphere 2024 should be directed to [email protected].